d6u/routility/README.md

   ])
 );

-var navTo = Routility.start(routes, function (data) {
+var navTo = Routility.start(routes, function (state) {
-  // this handler will only be called when routing first start
+  // This handler will be called as soon as you call "navTo" });
-  // and users use browser back and forward button to navigate
-  // "data.state" will contain current state
-});

 // Will first change url to "/user/123" and return new state
-// Those changes all happen synchronously navTo('/user/123');
+// Those will happen synchronously navTo('/user/123');
-// This returns:
+// This returns current state:
 // {
 //   root: {
 //     user: {
 //       id: '123',
 //       index: {}
 //     }
+//   },
-//   }
+//   queryParams: {}
 // }
 ```